141st Anniversary Meeting and Reception

 CHARLES TOWNE LANDING

-Dana Dorman joined the Library Company in 2021.
+Ms. Dorman joined the Library Company in 2021.
 In addition to serving as Development and Special Projects Manager, Dana is Archivist for the grant-funded Library Company of Philadelphia Papers Project, which focuses on the processing and digitization of the Library Company’s first 150 years of history.
-Dana has more than 25 years of public history, nonprofit management, and fundraising experience, including as Archivist at the Historical Society of Haddonfield and as Project Archivist, Researcher, and Digital History Project Manager at the Historical Society of Pennsylvania.
-A Certified Archivist, Dana earned a M.A. in public history from Temple University and a B.A. in anthropology from the University of Massachusetts Amherst.
+Ms. Dorman has more than 25 years of public history, nonprofit management, and fundraising experience, including as Archivist at the Historical Society of Haddonfield and as Project Archivist, Researcher, and Digital History Project Manager at the Historical Society of Pennsylvania.
+A Certified Archivist, she earned a M.A. in public history from Temple University and a B.A. in anthropology from the University of Massachusetts Amherst.

 Reception to follow immediately after the talk and all are encouraged to attend and enjoy the fellowship.